The Hills Have Eyes (1977 film): Home media

+Reception

 Box office

 The film premiered on July 22, 1977, in Tucson, Arizona, where it earned $2 million by October 1977, the same month the film gained a wider release.
 The Hills Have Eyes ultimately earned $25 million, and was a greater box office success than The Last House on the Left.
 Craven noted that the film managed to break box office records at some of the individual theaters in which it opened.
 The film's gross was impeded by the financial success of the Burt Reynolds film Smokey and the Bandit (1977).
 Locke characterized the film as neither a huge hit nor a box-office bomb, and was pleased with the amount of money it generated.

 Critical response

 Contemporaneous

 The staff of Variety called The Hills Have Eyes "a satisfying piece of pulp," adding that "Gratifying aspects [of the film] are Craven's businesslike plotting and pacy cutting, and a script which takes more trouble over the stock characters than it needs.
 There are plenty of laughs, in the dialog and in the story's disarming twists."
 In his review of Craven's later film Swamp Thing (1982), Roger Ebert of the Chicago Sun-Times criticized the film for being too "decadent" for his taste.
 Tim Pulleine of The Monthly Film Bulletin stated that the film's story "had promise" but was "never fused into an effective narrative pattern, let alone an allegorical one."
 Tim Whitehead of The Spectator deemed the film's "predictable" plot an excuse for "scenes of ghastly carnage in the horror vein of The Texas Chainsaw Massacre," opining that Craven "maintains the tension throughout and occasionally manages to relieve the horror with elements of the ridiculous."
 Whitehead stated that he "simply found [himself] looking away from the endless stabbings, gougings and burnings."